0xsha1man/living-meeple/README.md

 This project was built for the **Kaggle Nano-Banana Competition**, leveraging Google's new Gemini models to orchestrate this entire process.

-### <font color="#00a0a0">How It Works</font>
+### How It Works

 The process is analogous to a movie production pipeline, with different AI models playing specialized roles:
+1.  **The Analyst (Gemini 2.0 Flash)**: You paste in a historical text.
+The `gemini-2.0-flash` model acts as the Analyst, reading the text and deconstructing it into a detailed `BattlePlan` in JSON format.
+This structured plan is the blueprint for the visual story, defining every faction, asset, and action required for each frame.

-1.  <font color="#00a0a0">**The Director (Gemini 2.0 Flash)**</font>: You paste in a historical text.
-The `gemini-2.0-flash-lite` model acts as the Director, reading the text and creating a detailed `BattlePlan` in JSON format.
-This plan is a shot-list for our image model, breaking the narrative into a frame-by-frame storyboard and defining every visual element needed.
+1.  **The Analyst (Gemini 2.0 Flash)**: You paste in a historical text.
+The `gemini-2.0-flash-lite` model acts as the Analyst, reading the text and deconstructing it into a detailed `BattlePlan` in JSON format.
+This structured plan is the blueprint for the visual story, defining every faction, asset, and action required for each frame.

-2.  <font color="#00a0a0">**The Art Department (Gemini 2.5 Flash Image Preview)**</font>: The application then acts as the Art Department, using the `gemini-2.5-flash-image-preview` model's image generation capabilities to create a consistent set of assets.
+2.  **The Cartographer (Gemini 2.5 Flash Image Preview)**: The application then acts as the Cartographer, using the `gemini-2.5-flash-image-preview` model's image generation capabilities to create a consistent set of assets.
 This is where the Nano-Banana model's power shines:
-    *   It designs unique meeple figures for each faction. **Crucially, these generated meeples are then used as reference images for all subsequent placements**, solving the difficult problem of character consistency across the story.
+    *   It designs unique meeple figures for each faction. **Crucially, these generated meeples are uploaded to the Google AI Files API, and their resulting URI is used as a reference image for all subsequent placements**, solving the difficult problem of character consistency across the story.
-    *   It generates a base map by layering topographical features and landmarks, using a `cartography_style_guide.jpg` image as a style reference to ensure a uniform, kid-friendly art style.
+    *   It generates a base map by layering topographical features and landmarks, using a `style_guide.png` as a style reference.
+This generated map is then **uploaded to the Google AI Files API**, and its URI becomes the canvas upon which the entire story unfolds.

-3.  <font color="#00a0a0">**The Animator (Gemini 2.5 Flash Image Preview)**</font>: Finally, the application becomes the Animator.
-For each page in the storyboard, it uses the **image editing (in-painting) capabilities** of the `gemini-2.5-flash-image-preview` model to:
+3.  **The Storyteller (Gemini 2.5 Flash Image Preview)**: Finally, the application becomes the Storyteller, creating action-oriented frames for the storyboard.
+For each page, it uses the **image editing (in-painting) capabilities** of the `gemini-2.5-flash-image-preview` model.
+It sends the base map's File API URI and any reference assets (like the meeples) to the model, along with a prompt describing the desired change:
-    *   Place the consistent meeple assets onto the map.
+    *   Placing the consistent meeple assets onto the map to show positions.
-    *   Draw arrows to represent movements like charges or flanking maneuvers.
+    *   Drawing arrows to represent movements like charges or flanking maneuvers.
-    *   Add labels for key locations.
+    *   Adding labels for key locations to provide context.
-    *   Each action is a new layer, building up to the final image for that page of the story.
+    *   Each action is a new layer, building up the final, dynamic image for that page of the story.

 The result is a clean, simple, and visually engaging storybook that makes history easier to grasp.

-## <font color="#f39c12">The Challenges and Learnings</font>
+## The Challenges and Learnings

 The primary challenge in any multi-image AI project is maintaining visual consistency.
 Early AI image tools struggled to redraw the same character or maintain a coherent style from one image to the next.
-Our key learning was to leverage the new image editing and reference image capabilities of the Gemini 2.5 Flash model.
-By generating a base asset (like a meeple) once and then using it as a reference for in-painting, we could ensure our "characters" remained identical throughout the story.
+Our key learning was to leverage the new **Google AI Files API** in conjunction with the image editing capabilities of the Gemini 2.5 Flash model.
+By generating a base asset (like a meeple) once, uploading it to the Files API to get a stable URI, and then using that URI as a reference for in-painting, we could ensure our "characters" remained identical throughout the story.

 A second, practical challenge was working within the API's free-tier rate limits (e.g., 10 requests per minute for the image model, 30 RPM for the text model).
 Our layered approach, while powerful, makes many sequential API calls.
 To solve this, we engineered a deliberate delay between each request, pacing the application to respect the API quotas.
 This highlights a real-world engineering consideration when building production-ready AI applications.